Frederick Weistar House

 The Frederick Weistar House is a historic stone cottage house at 515 Chestnut Street in Chester, Illinois.
 The house was built circa 1859 for Frederick Weistar, a Swiss immigrant.
 The house has a vernacular design with a two-door facade pattern, in which two front doors provided access to each of the house's two first-floor rooms.
 The house itself was two rooms wide and one room deep which provided access to most of the house.
 While the two-door facade is common in vernacular architecture, the purpose of the two doors is historically disputed; as the form is especially prevalent in German vernacular architecture, it may have been inspired by traditional German architecture, though it may have also functioned as a way to separate public and private spaces in a home.
 This particular design of house was very popular for single-family residences.
 The one-story limestone house also features a wooden front porch with carved columns and brackets, its only significant decorative element.

 On the outside front of the house remains a plaque that states "Stone Cottage 1850 on Lot 20 deeded to John & Samuel Lybarger Descendants of Revolutionary War Patriots Ludwick Lybarger and Jean Baptiste Montreuil".
 The house allows visitors to see a more modest Family home that was built in the mid 1800s to get a better understanding of life during this time period.

 The house was added to the National Register of Historic Places (#100002573) on June 15, 2018; its name was misspelled "Frederick Weister House" in its listing.
-The house is also apart of the Randolph County Museum.
+The house is also a part of the Randolph County Museum.